 5.3.1 Example 3.1 - making content conform after acquisition:

 A company acquired another company with a website/app product that does not fully conform to the technical standard.
 The acquiring company is now training the relevant content creators, to ensure that all newly created content will conform to the technical standard.
 Other existing content areas will be revised to conform to the technical standard, usually with the scheduled update of the content.
 Some content areas will soon be phased out entirely, possibly before they can be made to conform.
-The acquiring company prioritizes core functionality of the website/app, to make them conform to the technical standard.
-For example, so that users can browse through all content areas and carry out essential functionality.
+The acquiring company prioritizes core functionality of the website/app, to make them conform to the technical standard (e.g. so that users can browse through all content areas and carry out essential functionality).
 The company also turned off automatic playback for all videos, also in content areas that were not yet prioritized to make them conform, because audio from the automatically playing video disrupts use of the entire content for some users.
 The company indicates to the users the accessibility status of the different content areas.
 The company also provides an accessibility statement with details regarding the plan to revise the courses to meet the applicable accessibility requirements.

 5.3.2 Example 3.2 - adapting content to changed requirements:

-The website and app of an organization conforms to a certain version of a technical standard, such as WCAG.
+The website and app of a large organization conforms to a certain version of a technical standard, such as WCAG.
 A new version of that technical standard changes some of the accessibility requirements.
 For example, some of the requirements were modified, others removed, and yet others added to the technical standard.
-The organization wants to continue conforming to the technical standard but cannot update all its content and applications to conform to the new version of the technical standard immediately.
+The organization wants to continue conforming to the technical standard but cannot update all its vast number of websites, pages, and applications to conform to the new version of the technical standard immediately.
 For example, some of the tables and forms are generated by a content management system (CMS) that does not yet support the latest technical standard that the organization wants to meet.
 The organization prioritizes requirements that it can address more quickly.
 For example, it changes the visual design to address a new calculation for color luminosity that is introduced in the new technical standard.
 The organization also has a plan for addressing the remaining accessibility requirements.
 It indicates to the users the accessibility status of the different content areas and provides an accessibility statement with details regarding the plan to transition the content to the new technical standard.

 5.4 Situation 4: Content provider does not own or directly control the content